-Divers have discovered an extremely historically valuable submarine wreck on the seafloor of the English Channel, close to the Devon coast.
-This 112-year-old British vessel was the first modern submarine and set the standard for future designs.
+Divers have discovered a historically valuable submarine wreck on the seafloor of the English Channel, close to the coast of Devon.
+This 112-year-old British vessel, the HMS D1, was the first modern submarine and set the standard for future designs.

-D1 was the successor to the C-class submarines, and brought some revolutionary new features, setting the standard for submarine design from then on.
-It was larger, faster, more powerful, more advanced, and more maneuverable than anything before it, and like the HMS Dreadnought did in the battleship arms race, D1 gave Britain a distinct advantage in underwater warfare.
+The HMS D1 was the successor to the C-class of submarines and brought about some revolutionary new features, setting the standard for submarine design from then on.
+The vessel was larger and faster, more powerful and advanced, and much more maneuverable than previous designs, and just like the HMS Dreadnought (1906) did in the battleship arms race, D1 gave the United Kingdom a distinct advantage in underwater warfare.

+D1‘s 2,000-nautical mile range and week-long endurance meant she could actively hunt and destroy enemy ships, instead of being relegated to shoreline defenses.
 She was longer and wider than her predecessors, making her more rugged and stable.
-To further increase her agility, she was fitted with two propellers.
-To increase offensive effectiveness, she had her torpedo tubes mounted at the bow and stern, the first British submarine to do so.
-This meant unlike most other submarines, she didn’t have to turn her entire hull around to fire at a target behind her.
+To further increase her agility, the submarine was fitted with two propellers, and torpedo tubes were mounted at the bow and stern to aid in her offensive effectiveness.
+This meant that, unlike other submarines, D1 didn’t have to turn her hull fire at a target behind her.

-The process of identifying the D1 has taken quite literally years, due to the complex and costly process of visiting and documenting wrecks.
-Many images of the wreck were scoured over and compared to original diagrams of the vessel by historians.
-Distinct features like the conning tower, torpedo tubes, and propellers were all used to cross-reference the wreck to plans of D1.
+The process of identifying D1 has taken years, due to the complex and costly process of visiting and documenting wrecks.
+Many images of the submarine were scoured over and compared to original diagrams of the vessel by historians.
+Distinct features like the conning tower, torpedo tubes and propellers were all used to cross-reference the wreck to plans for D1.

-U.S. historian Michael Lowrey said, “The submarine’s rudder arrangement was the main feature which convinced us that it was not a German craft.”
-He continued, “We then began to suspect it was a British submarine.
+US historian Michael Lowrey said, “The submarine’s rudder arrangement was the main feature which convinced us that it was not a German craft.”
+He added, “We then began to suspect it was a British submarine.
 Careful examination of other features on the vessel and a detailed study of naval records then narrowed it down.”

-Dive team leader Mortimer said “Expecting to find the remains of a German U–boat, we were thrilled to discover a ground-breaking British submarine instead.
+Mortimer explained, “Expecting to find the remains of a German U–boat, we were thrilled to discover a ground-breaking British submarine instead.
 It’s tremendous that D1 is now protected but divers can still visit.”